Wilson, Sutton hook up for winning TD as Broncos rally to end Vikings’ 5-game winning streak, 21-20

 Wilson went 27 of 35 for 259 yards without an interception for Denver.

 Ty Chandler took the snap on fourth-and-5 and scurried 31 yards into Denver territory.
-He added a 19-yard catch-and-run before the drive stalled at the Broncos 12 and Joseph converted from 30 yards.
+He added a 19-yard catch-and-run before the drive stalled at the Broncos 12.

+That 20-15 lead seemed safe given that Denver had struggled to find any rhythm all night, finishing 2-for-12 on third down and watching the Vikings outrun them 175 yards to 46 yards for a 10-minute advantage in time of possession.

-Wilson drove the Broncos 75 yards in 10 plays and 2:14, hitting Sutton for the wide receiver’s eighth TD of the season.
-The Vikings had led since Dobbs’ 3-yard TD toss to tight end Josh Oliver in the second quarter made it 7-3.
+Wilson drove the Broncos 75 yards in 10 plays to give Denver, which trailed 17-9 after three quarters, its first lead since 3-0.

-Dobbs’ 10-yard scramble into the end zone made it 17-9 in the third quarter.

-After Josey Jewell recovered a fumble by Alexander Mattison, the Broncos again settled for a Wil Lutz field goal to make it 17-12 with 12:40 remaining.

-Ja’Quan McMillian’s interception of Dobbs set up the Broncos’ offense just inside the Vikings’ 10-yard line, but Denver went backward a yard and settled for Lutz’s 28-yard field goal to get within 17-15 after Jerry Jeudy bobbled Wilson’s pass in the end zone.

 Broncos safety Kareem Jackson returned from a two-game suspension for an illegal hit and got away with another one on the Vikings’ opening drive.
-He led with the crown of his helmet on a third-and-1 run by Dobbs, jarring the ball loose, and Denver recovered.
+He led with the crown of his helmet on a third-and-1 run by Dobbs, jarring the ball loose.

-No flag was thrown and McMillian recovered the loose ball at the Vikings’ 30-yard line, Denver’s second straight opening-drive takeaway, which the Broncos would again convert into a field goal.

 Jackson’s hit should have resulted in a 15-yard penalty with Minnesota maintaining possession, suggested NBC rules analyst Terry McAulay.